XueXinping18/ece550/README.md

 > This file convert the 32-bit instruction to 5-bit operation code, destination register, source register, memory address and PC address according to different types of instructions.
 Then read or write data from or to the registers or memory.

 ### Clock
->To ensure data is written into the correct address of Data Memory, Processor and Register File's clock freqeuncy is double the clock frequency of Data Memmory.
-To ensure correct PC value is written back, Data Memory's clock frequency is double of Instruction Memory's clock frequency.
-Thus, the clock frequency of Processor and Register File is the same as the overal clock frequency, Data Memory's is one half and Instruction Memory's is a quarter.
+>Instruction Memory and Register File's clock freqeuncy is four times of the clock frequency of Processor so that the longest path within the datapath can be finished within a clock cycle of the processor and the instruction is updated right after the update of PC.
+To avoid dirty write to the memory, Data Memory's clock frequency is double of the clock frequency of the processor, with the value being reversed.